webda2l/symfony-docs/components/intl.rst

     );
     // ['ESP', 'ESB']

-    // Validate a currency for a given country
+    // check if a currency is valid today for a country
     $isOk = Currencies::isValidInCountry('CH', 'CHF');
     // true

-    // Check if a currency is valid in *any* country on a specific date
+    // check if a currency is valid in any country on a specific date
     $isGlobal = Currencies::isValidInAnyCountry(
         'USD',
         legalTender: true,